Muzec0318/Muzec0318.github.io/posts/abcctf.md

 ### Overview Of The CTF

-As part of the 2021 Cybersecurity Conference, the American Business Council Nigeria (ABC Nigeria) in partnership with Private Sector partners are hosting a Cybersecurity Hackathon.
+As part of the 2021 Cybersecurity Conference, the American Business Council Nigeria (ABC Nigeria) was Organized by NaijaSecForce in partnership with Private Sector partners are hosting a Cybersecurity Hackathon.
 The objective of the hackathon is to highlight the capacity in the space and show the importance of implementing a cybersecurity framework in Nigeria.

 The Hackathon will award innovators for displaying their level of expertise and skills in developing solutions to cyber challenges.
 A Cyber Award will be allocated in kind and will be distributed among the top three winners.